EventStore/documentation/docs/cloud/intro/README.md

 * `-b, --before`: Only get logs before this timestamp.
 * `-l, --limit`: The maximum number of records to retrieve.

 ## Operational status

-You can check and subscribe to the current status of the Event Store Cloud Console at [status.eventstore.cloud](https://status.eventstore.cloud) or by using our [twitter account](https://twitter.com/esc_status).
+You can check and subscribe to the current status of the Event Store Cloud Console at [status.eventstore.cloud](https://status.eventstore.cloud) or by using our [X account](https://twitter.com/esc_status).

-Should there be any outage of the console it will be shown and updated here.
+Should there be any outage of the console, it will be shown and updated here.